cybercom-finland/location_tracking_ml/README.md

    such effects, though.
  * Using only the tracked target plus two others selected randomly, because the peer targets are symmetric and do not bring relevant new information.
- * It might make sense to pre-train a larger LSTM stack against a huge amount of analogous, but different data, and then take that as the starting point.
- * The number of learned parameters in the network should not greatly exceed the rough information content of the intuitive model of the phenomenon.
- * Predicting difference to the last position might be more successful.
+ * Predicting difference to the last position is more successful than predicting absolute position.
- * Loss based on radial coordinates might be more pleasing to the eye.

 TODO
 ====